quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Based on current deployment practices, QUIC is encapsulated in UDP and encrypted by default.
 The current version of QUIC integrates TLS
 {{?QUIC-TLS=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.

-Given QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is is not meant to be mutable by the network, and is therefore integrity-protected to the extent possible.
+Given that QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is is not meant to be mutable by the network, and is therefore integrity-protected.
+While less information is visible to the network than for TCP, integrity protection can also simplify troubleshooting because none of the nodes on the network path can modify the transport layer information.

 This document provides guidance for network operation on the management of QUIC traffic.
 This includes guidance on how to interpret and utilize information that